ssricardo/anki-plugins/anki-markdown/README.md

         <amd>{{Example}}</amd>

-This might be either in the Card Type (Note) level or in parts of a given card.
+This might be done either in the Card Type (Note) level or in parts of a given card.

 ### Format the entire card type